JerrolKrause/angular-starter/README.md

 # Serve dev on http://localhost:4200/ with hot module reloading
 npm run start

-# Prod Build for targeted environment.
+# Production Build for targeted environment.
 Files will appear in the dist folder
+npm run build:integration # Uses settings from environment.integration.ts
-npm run build:qa # Uses settings from environment.qa.ts
+npm run build:test # Uses settings from environment.test.ts
-npm run build:uat # Uses settings from environment.uat.ts
+npm run build:production # Uses settings from environment.production.ts
-npm run build:prod # Uses settings from environment.prod.ts
+npm run build:staging # Uses settings from environment.staging.ts

-# Serve prod build from dist folder at http://127.0.0.1:8080/#/.
+# Serve production build from dist folder at http://127.0.0.1:8080/#/.
 # Requires http server which can be installed with `npm install http-server -g`
-npm run prod
+npm run production

 # Run prettier which will format the code in the entire project.
 It is better to use the prettier extension which formats on save.
 npm run format

-# Run prod build and then use webpack bundle analyzer to check bundle sizes and composition
+# Run production build and then use webpack bundle analyzer to check bundle sizes and composition
 # Documentation located in /documentation/
 npm run build:stats